 When you’re choosing a roofing style, visual impact really matters, but so do utility, strength, and its lifetime.
 Knowing the style of your roof can help you decide what kind of material or shingle works best for your house.
 Here are the different types of roofs that can be found.

-- A gambrel roof is a kind of gabled roof.
+A kind of gabled roof.
 It is most commonly used on barns, but also in residential buildings.
 The benefit of this type of roof is that it provides a good amount of space in the attic.

-- A saltbox house is a traditional style in New England with a long, pitched roof.
+A traditional style in New England with a long, pitched roof.
 It is generally a wooden frame house.
 It is similar to a gable roof, but the main difference is that the saltbox is asymmetric, while the gable style has symmetrical slopes on both sides.

 Are you looking for a roof replacement or repairing your roof?
 We can help!
-Schedule a free demonstration today with 1-800-HANSONS.
+Schedule a free estimate today with 1-800-HANSONS.